 1941 saw Phil had a bit part as a waiter alongside legendary "hard man" Humphrey Bogart.....this was in the thriller movie All Through the Night....the presence of Phil in the film was due to the direct intervention of Warner Bros. studio head Jack Warner, who personally phoned director Vincent Sherman to insure that he and another upcoming star, one Jackie Gleason, be added to the cast.

-Next up was a comedic role alongside Jimmy Durante in You're in the Army Now (pictured left).......Here the intrepid duo played obnoxious vacuum cleaner salesmen (Jeeter Smith and Breezy Jones), who accidently get drafted into the US Army.
+Next up was a comedic role alongside Jimmy Durante in You're in the Army Now (pictured right).......Here the intrepid duo played obnoxious vacuum cleaner salesmen (Jeeter Smith and Breezy Jones), who accidently get drafted into the US Army.

 Jimmy and Phil could have been right in with the Marx Brothers with their unbearably terrible but still funny antics as vacuum cleaner salesmen and later buck privates.
 But the mayhem really got going when they started tugging, with the help of a tank, the Colonel's house in the middle of the night!
 Eventually ending up left perched off a clifftop overlooking a demolition site.

 He was a standout in such pictures as My Gal Sal and Coney Island.
 In a lot of these early 1940s movies, from Footlight Serenade to My Gal Sal to Coney Island for reasons best known to Hollywood moguls, he was never cast in any part except that of an idiot boy mixed up with tough gangsters, a sort of court clown for criminals.
 "I was always called Blinky and I was forever going out to the car to get something for The Boss and never being seen again.
 I think my biggest line in three years went like this: 'You have said it, killer.
 Yes, you have.
 You deedy-deedy-did.'
 Very funny bit there.
 They fired me soon after."
 Phil said later.